 iii.
 I made a screenprint after a recent induction.
 The printing process was satisfyingly quick and I managed to print a small edition in under two hours.
-I’m making self-portraits so that I can just focus on just the technical process during these inductions (and also because of an upcoming exhibition based around the self-portrait).
+I’m using myself as subject to simply focus on the technical process during these inductions (and also because of an upcoming exhibition based around the self-portrait).
 Although I think it's unlikely that screenprinting will become a big part of my practice, it could become an exciting tool in conjunction with other processes.
 It was nice to be making work and I may explore it further once I'm in a more organised studio routine.

 iv.
-I attended the private view of The Ruin of Man by Michael Chance at Mercer Chance, a gallery he runs with his partner Rachel Mercer.
-I had also been to Rachel's exhibition Lady Garden a couple of weeks before.
+I attended the private view of The Ruin of Man by Michael Chance at Mercer Chance, a gallery he runs with his partner Rachel Mercer (I visited Rachel's exhibition Lady Garden a couple of weeks ago).
 Although their treatment of paint, surface and colour are very different, at its most basic their subject matter is similar: they both quietly and poetically explore their thoughts and feelings about humanity.
 Although my subject matter is very literal - the people and places around me - they both inspire me to be more playful and imaginative with my imagery.
 I also found the following quote (taken from an essay Michael wrote for his show) reassuring as I fumble about trying to find direction and purpose for my practice at the beginning of this degree:

 'The images that make up an artist’s oeuvre, or a particular body of work brought together for an exhibition, form a constellation; each one shines alone, and their point of origin may be millions of miles apart, but if we see them as a related group, and gaze at them long enough, a shape will emerge.
 One person might see an archer, another a bull, a teapot, or a dancing couple.
 The artist is primarily concerned with making each star shine in its own way, and trusts that a larger pattern will emerge in time.’